 adam [at] appvoices.org

 A native Virginian who hails from Bristol, Lydia received her B.S. in sustainable development from Appalachian State University.
 She has worked on local food and sustainable agriculture initiatives with Appalachian Sustainable Development in Abingdon, Va., where she also served on the Sustain Abingdon Commission and helped organize a number of events for the city, including a residential solarize program.
-At Appalachian Voices, Lydia works on solar development in the Southwest Virginia coalfields as an Americorps VISTA member.
+She joined Appalachian Voices as an AmeriCorps VISTA working on solar development in the Southwest Virginia coalfields in 2017, and now continues that work as a permanent member of the New Economy team.
 She feels deeply connected to her roots in Appalachia and enjoys learning and working on all things connected to its past and future.

 lydia [at] appvoices.org